writeas/writeas-cli/GUIDE.md

      posts    List all of your posts
      claim    Claim local unsynced posts
      blogs    List blogs
+     claim    Claim local unsynced posts
      auth     Authenticate with Write.as
      logout   Log out of Write.as
      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   -c value, -b value  Optional blog to post to
-   --tor, -t           Perform action on Tor hidden service --tor-port value    Use a different port to connect to Tor (default: 9150) --code              Specifies this post is code --md                Returns post URL with Markdown enabled --verbose, -v       Make the operation more talkative --font value        Sets post font to given value (default: "mono") --lang value        Sets post language to given ISO 639-1 language code --user-agent value  Sets the User-Agent for API requests --help, -h          show help
+   -c value, -b value      Optional blog to post to --tor, -t               Perform action on Tor hidden service --tor-port value        Use a different port to connect to Tor (default: 9150) --code                  Specifies this post is code --md                    Returns post URL with Markdown enabled --verbose, -v           Make the operation more talkative --font value            Sets post font to given value (default: "mono") --lang value            Sets post language to given ISO 639-1 language code --user-agent value      Sets the User-Agent for API requests --host value, -H value  Operate against a custom hostname --user value, -u value  Use authenticated user, other than default --help, -h              show help
    --version, -V           print the version
 ```

+> Note: the host and user flags are only available in `wf` the community edition

 #### Share something